For the VoIP “How do I..?” frequently asked questions, please click here: “How Do I?”

 Telecom provides expertise in Call Centre setup as well as providing practical assistance in setting up call queues and reports.

 Departments used to pay $33 per line all in for Bell Centrex.
-Now they are paying $17.75 for a standard VoIP line or $19.75 for a Premium line which include a personal audioconferencing bridge which they used to pay for separately.
+Now they are paying $17.75 for a standard VoIP line or $19.75 for a Premium line which include a personal audio-conferencing bridge which they used to pay for separately.

-Starting in Summer 2020, the new automated billing system for VoIP will be introducing enhanced VoIP billing reports.
+Started in Summer 2020, the new automated billing system for VoIP will be introducing enhanced VoIP billing reports.
 This is a major improvement on the old Bell reports that did not allow for any kind of analysis other than manually checking data.
 The new reports provide Business Officers the ability to drill down into much more detailed information per line.

-Also coming Summer 2020, the UofT Phonebook integration project currently underway will allow for seamless updates to the U of T phone directory.
+The UofT Phonebook integration project currently underway will allow for seamless updates to the U of T phone directory.
 Typically, it was incumbent on Business Officers to manage their departmental directory through a very antiquated system.
 The legacy phone directly was out of date so a new solution is being built to ensure that any updates to the VoIP user data is also reflected in the U of T directory.

 Lastly, a new emergency dashboard used by Campus Police provides real time data of emergency calls to 8-2222 and non-emergency calls to 8-2323.
 This completely replaces the old system used by Campus Police that was handled with paper updates faxed from Telecom to Campus Police where updates were manually entered.
 With the new system, updates are done is in real time and operators receiving a call know exactly who is calling and can see the street address in a person’s VoIP profile.
 Telecom is continuing to work on enhancing this service to provide prompts to users to confirm their location data to ensure that user profiles are kept current.

 Telecom will support user in the following setup: